SiEPIC/openEBL-2024-02-Si-Heaters/README.md

  - Create a <a href="https://help.github.com/articles/using-pull-requests/">Pull Request</a> -- this will notify the team of your contribution, which we can aggregate into the main design file
  - Return to the main repository, and check for the merged design

+## Black-box cells (IP Replacement)
+- We perform IP replacement on several cells (grating couplers).
+We call these cells Black Box (BB), and you can identify them by _BB in the cell name, or the presence of the Blackbox layer 998/0 in the cell.
+- You must not change the name of the cell, the contents, nor cell origins.
+Otherwise, the replacement will not work correctly.

 ## Automated GitHub Actions

 1) Running the files in the "submissions/KLayout Python" folder, to generate the designs